opensearch-project/oui/wiki/react-router.md

-# Using react-router with EUI
+# Using react-router with OUI

-EUI doesn't prescribe the use of any particular routing library, and we also don't want to incur the maintenance burden of supporting router-specific components.
-For these reasons, EUI doesn't publish any tools for working with `react-router` (or any other routing lib).
-However, integrating EUI with `react-router` on the consumer's side is fairly straightforward.
+OUI doesn't prescribe the use of any particular routing library, and we also don't want to incur the maintenance burden of supporting router-specific components.
+For these reasons, OUI doesn't publish any tools for working with `react-router` (or any other routing lib).
+However, integrating OUI with `react-router` on the consumer's side is fairly straightforward.

 ## How react-router works

 Links in `react-router` accept a `to` prop and convert this to both `href` and `onClick` props under the hood.
 The `onClick` is used to push a new `history` location, and the `href` allows you to open the link in a new tab.
-Any mechanism for integrating EUI with `react-router` needs to bridge this `to` prop with EUI components' `href` and `onClick` props.
+Any mechanism for integrating OUI with `react-router` needs to bridge this `to` prop with OUI components' `href` and `onClick` props.

 - [`react-router` 3.x](#react-router-3x)
 - [`react-router` 4.x](#react-router-4x)